Sports people have one main priority, to get back to their sport.

 Impact: All sports involve movement.
 Sudden impact takes your nervous system by surprise.
 Develop resilience with practice or protect your body.
 Learn to give way.
 Martial arts teach people to soften and give with impact, absorb the energy.
 For instance, if you are running and trip or catch a pothole, completely yield to it.
 Tip: Learn to fall.
 A yoga teacher Andreas Wren, used to ask when teaching headstands, what is the worst that can happen?
-Practise it first.
+His solution was to practise falling first.

 Recovery: Sports place demands on blood sugar, glycogen metabolism, protein and fat synthesis.
 Plan your refuelling between activity.
 Mixing carbohydrates and proteins increases muscle glycogen stores.
 Eat both within 30 minutes of training then if possible every 30 minutes for 2 hours.
 For training aim for 1.5gm protein for each kg of body weight.
 Tip: try honey and oatcakes (with butter) for refuelling.
 Cashew nuts are good for endurance events.
 Cashews contain a higher proportion of carbohydrate 18g / 100g and good quality proteins

 Conditioning: Footballers tend to suffer leg, groin and knee injuries.
 Qi Gong, pilates and yoga are great ways of conditioning.
 Cyclists suffer from short hip flexors especially psoas muscles.
 Runners suffer from IT band strain.
 The IT band is a long tendon from the outer thigh to the shin bone.

 Repetition: Most sports affect one side of the body more than the other.
 Even running or cycling the same route can set up a bias.
 Think which side is dominant, if it is the right try thinking left, left left…to engage the left leg.
 Tip: practice club or racquet sports with the other hand to build muscle and brain co-ordination.
 Focus on slow controlled rotation of your upper body with knees unlocked.

 Footwear: we tend to pronate flat feet, or to supinate high arches.
 Wear good footwear.
-Tip: work on your one leg balance and grip your toes regularly when you are sitting.
+Tip: work on your one leg balance and practice gripping and spreading your toes regularly when you are sitting.